JGeddes1/Readme-Guides/Running a Jupyter Notebook in a Virtual Environment.md

 ```sh
 source my_env/bin/activate
 ```
+my_env is the name of your virtual environment this can be named anything so make sure it is the name of your virtual environment.
 Once activated, you will see `(my_env)` appear before your terminal prompt, indicating that you are inside the virtual environment.

 ---